andreiczc/reverse_proxy/README.md

 - Run `docker build -t reverse_proxy .`
 - Change directory to `express-server`
 - Run `docker build -t express_server .`

+## Running the application using Kubernetes

+- Change directory to the project root
+- Create the k8 namespace `development` if not created already (`kubectl create namespace development`)
+- Run `helm install chart1 -n development chart`

+## Running the application using Docker compose

+- Change directory to the project root
 - Spin up the containers by running `docker compose up -d`

 ## Testing

 The `POST /echo` is implemented in the mock express server which echoes the request body.
-Port `8080` has been exposed when using docker-compose and as such it can be used to issue HTTP calls. e.g. <http://localhost:8080/echo>, having `Host` header equal to `myhost.com` and any request body can be provided
+Port `8080` has been exposed when using both k8 and docker-compose, and as such it can be used to issue HTTP calls. e.g. <http://localhost:8080/echo>, having `Host` header equal to `myhost.com` and any request body can be provided

 ## Configuration